telefonicaid/perseo-fe/documentation/plain_rules.md

 * The *from* pattern must name the event as **ev** and the event stream from which take events must be **iotEvent**
 * A *type=* condition must be concatenated for avoiding mixing different kinds of entities
+* The variable 'ruleName' in automatically added to the action, even if it is not present in the EPL text.

-* The name of the rule is not mandatory, but for backward compatibility, it can be present as ** ruleName ** alias (`e.g: select *, "blood_rule_update" as ruleName...`) in the select clause.
+**Backward compatibility note:** since version 1.8.0 it is not mandatory to specify the name of the rule as part of the EPL text.
+In fact, it is not recommendable to do that.
+However, for backward compatibility, it can be present as *ruleName* alias (`e.g: select *, "blood_rule_update" as ruleName...`) in the select clause.
 If present, it must be equal to the ‘name’ field of the rule object.
-If it is not present, you can still use the variable 'ruleName' in the actions, because it will be included automatically.

 The used entity's attributes must be cast to `float` in case of being numeric (like  in the example).
 Alphanumeric values must be cast to `String`.
 Nested cast to string and to float is something we are analyzing, and could be